 Initial fears suspected that a lowering of the strength would follow.
 I was never sure how likely that was though.
 After all, they had just committed to the higher strength bottlings of the new Benriach range.
 In any case, they recently responded to a video review by vlogger Ralfy and stated categorically that no change in strength is planned.
 So what is going on then?
 Have they had complaints from customers in warmer climates who have dropped an ice cube into their dram and watched aghast as the Scotch mist appeared?
 Has the wording been removed as a precautionary measure, just in case the odd batch has a slightly hazy appearance?

 It appears we might never know and therein lies the problem.
 A lot of the social media backlash on this, admittedly over-dramatic at points, could have been avoided with a little more honesty and transparency from the owners.
 If indeed the range is now being filtered as standard practice it doesn’t necessarily follow that it will become a bad whisky overnight.
 There are still very talented people involved in its creation.
-I must admit however that I would feel like the brand had taken a step back.
+I must admit, however, that I would feel like the brand had taken a step back.
 It would feel like it had lost a bit of credibility.
-I suppose it would be nice to hear from someone at Brown Forman, that could explain to the people who have supported the brand all this time, what the advantage of this policy change is!
+It would have been nice to hear from someone at Brown Forman who could explain to the brand’s supporters what the advantage of this policy change is.

-This brings me back to Benriach.
+Which brings me back to Benriach.
 I’ve always enjoyed this single malt.
 Some Speyside whiskies are a bit too delicate for my palate but Benriach is something of a chameleon, taking on peat and showing well in an array of different cask types.
 It can be light and fruity in some expressions and bold and boisterous in others.
 I’ve been keen to try this new range so when I saw them offering a tasting pack as part of the Spirit of Speyside festival I jumped at it.
-Noticeably, however, there is no guarantee of the whisky being un-chill filtered.
+Noticeably, however, much like GlenDronach, there is no statement regarding chill-filtering.
 Presumably, therefore, despite remaining at a higher strength, the new range has been filtered.
-Will this give some indication of the level of quality we can expect from Glendronach in years to come?

 The Original Ten